ARIF-05022005/project/README.md

 ---

-> 🌱 **Built to be simple, secure, and scalable — ready to grow with your HealthCare platform.**
+> 🌱 **Built to be simple, secure, and scalable — ready to grow with your SurakshaSetu platform.**
 " > README.md